Is a brush biopsy covered under the dental plan?

 Through Moda Health's partnership with Delta Dental, OEBB members who reside out of state have access to any of the more than 151,000 Delta Dental providers nationwide.

-How does an incentive dental plan work (OEBB Plans 1 through 3)?
+How does an incentive dental plan work (OEBB Plans 1 and 5)?

 Under an incentive dental plan, benefits start at 70 percent during the first plan year of coverage.
 Thereafter, payments increase by 10 percent each plan year (up to a maximum benefit of 100 percent) provided that the member has visited the dentist at least once during the previous plan year.
 Failure to do so will cause a 10 percent reduction in payment the following plan year, although payment will never fall below 70 percent.